 On smaller units, the nozzles can be serviced through the access space.
-For larger units, it may be necessary to remove the ionizers and then the spray header assembly to service the nozzles.
+For larger units, it may be necessary to remove the cells to service the nozzles.
 Unscrew nozzle cap to clean internal elements.
 In replacing or adjusting a nozzle, be sure that the slot in the disc is in a vertical position.
-Note: If it is necessary to enter the cabinet with the cells and ionizers removed, be sure to place boards on the cell supports to support the workman's weight.
+See Fig. 14.
+Note: If it is necessary to enter the cabinet with the cells removed, be sure to place boards on the drain tank to support the workman's weight.

 lonizer Maintenance.
-To replace broken ionizer wires, the ionizer sections may be pulled out through the access space.
+To replace broken ionizer wires, the cells may be pulled out through the access space.
 All broken pieces of ionizer wire should be carefully removed and discarded outside the cabinet.
-Four spare ionizer wires are supplied with the cabinet and additional wires may be purchased when needed.
-The wires are equipped with ball shaped dampeners, prelooped ends and made to the proper length at the factory.
+Spare ionizer wires are supplied with the cabinet and additional wires may be purchased when needed.
+The wires are equipped with prelooped ends and made to the proper length at the factory.
 Be careful not to kink the wire because it will eventually break at this point.
-The ball dampeners prevent the wire from vibrating excessively.
-To check the effectiveness of these dampeners, pluck the wire to see that vibration dampens in one or two seconds.